SaltyAom/mobius-react/README.md

 1. Define a GraphQL Schema in string **(must be const)**
 2. Cast schema to type using `typeof` (or pass it as literal params in constructor)

-Then you can either use 2 Mobius mode:
+Then you can either use 1 of 2 Mobius mode:

 1. TypeDefs only
 Using typeDefs only (required $ prefix when accessing value)